ryanng9672/Taobao-User-Behavior-Data-Analysis/README.md

 - Buy Conversion Rate: 2.16%
 This rate indicates that out of all visitors to the site, 2.16% completed a purchase.
 Considering the high bounce rate and low engagement metrics in other areas, this conversion rate is relatively low but not uncommon for e-commerce sites, depending on the industry standard and niche market.

+- Direct Purchase Path Predominates:
+The "PV > CART > BUY" pathway represents a user journey from Page View (PV), to adding items to the Cart (CART), and then going straight to Purchase (BUY).
+This being the most common path suggests that many users quickly decide to buy after viewing the product.
+This indicates that the website effectively showcases its products and that the checkout process is likely streamlined, minimizing distractions or reasons for users to abandon their carts.

+- Favorites as an Intermediate Step:
+The second most common path, "PV > CART > FAV > BUY," involves users adding products to their cart, then adding them to their favorites (FAV), and eventually making a purchase.
+This indicates that a segment of the customer base prefers to take more time making their buying decisions, possibly using the favorites function to compare different options or to reconsider before finalizing the purchase.

+- Decision Time and User Confidence:
+Comparing the two paths, it can be inferred that users who go directly to purchase are likely more confident about their buying decision or feel a sense of urgency.
+In contrast, those who use the favorites feature may require more information or exhibit more hesitation before committing to the purchase.
+This could also reflect a preference among certain users to save items for later consideration.
 ![螢幕擷取畫面 2024-04-23 093317](https://github.com/ryanng9672/Taobao-User-Behavior-Data-Analysis/assets/158177590/d3b8a496-c199-46a3-b039-eba930660b73)

 - **Are the product categories ranked consistently for views and purchases?**